 Teaching Standards and Learning Targets

 Credit is an essential component of financial education yet too often the classroom lessons stop at spending, budgeting and saving.
-The Practical Living content includes consumerism-where financial topics are detailed.
 The CARE content is stipulated in national and Kentucky standards, as you will see below.
-Kentucky high schools are required to document how they…
+Certainly the financial decision making, prioritizing goals and long-term planning cut across other instructional disciplines.
+Below you’ll find the national…

 Credit Education Lessons & Activities